Portland, Oregon: Music, film, and performing arts

 Portland is home to a range of classical performing arts institutions including the Portland Opera, Portland Baroque Orchestra, Oregon Symphony and Portland Youth Philharmonic; the last of these, established in 1924, was the first youth orchestra established in the United States.
 The city is also home to several theaters and performing arts institutions including the Oregon Ballet Theatre, Northwest Children's Theatre, Portland Center Stage, Artists Repertory Theatre, Curious Comedy Theatre and Miracle Theatre.

 In 2013, The Guardian named the city's music scene as one of the "most vibrant" in the United States.
 Portland is home to famous bands such as the Kingsmen and Paul Revere & the Raiders, both famous for their association with the song "Louie Louie" (1963).
-Other widely known musical groups include the Dandy Warhols, Quarterflash, Everclear, Pink Martini, Sleater-Kinney, Blitzen Trapper, the Decemberists, and the late Elliott Smith.
+Other widely known musical groups include the Dandy Warhols, Quarterflash, Everclear, Pink Martini, Sleater-Kinney, Blitzen Trapper, the Decemberists, and Elliott Smith.
 More recently, Portugal.
 The Man, Modest Mouse, and the Shins have made their home in Portland.
 In the 1980s, the city was home to a burgeoning punk scene, which included bands such as the Wipers and Dead Moon.
-The city's now-demolished Satyricon nightclub was a punk venue notorious for being the place where Nirvana frontman Kurt Cobain first encountered his future wife and Hole frontwoman Courtney Love in 1990.
+The city's now-demolished Satyricon nightclub was a punk venue where Nirvana frontman Kurt Cobain first encountered his future wife and Hole frontwoman Courtney Love in 1990.
 Love was then a resident of Portland and started several bands there with Kat Bjelland, later of Babes in Toyland.
 Multi-Grammy award-winning jazz artist Esperanza Spalding is from Portland and performed with the Chamber Music Society of Oregon at a young age.

 A wide range of films have been shot in Portland, from various independent features to major big-budget productions.
 Director Gus Van Sant has notably set and shot many of his films in the city.
 The city has also been featured in various television programs, notably the IFC sketch comedy series Portlandia.
 The series, which ran for eight seasons from 2011 to 2018, was shot on location in Portland, and satirized the city as a hub of liberal politics, organic food, alternative lifestyles, and anti-establishment attitudes.
 MTV's long-time running reality show The Real World was also shot in Portland for the show's 29th season: The Real World: Portland premiered on MTV in 2013.
 Other television series shot in the city include Leverage, The Librarians, Under Suspicion, Grimm, and Nowhere Man.

 An unusual feature of Portland entertainment is the large number of movie theaters serving beer, often with second-run or revival films.
 Notable examples of these "brew and view" theaters include the Bagdad Theater and Pub, a former vaudeville theater built in 1927 by Universal Studios; Cinema 21; and the Laurelhurst Theater, in operation since 1923.
 Portland hosts the world's longest-running H. P. Lovecraft Film Festival at the Hollywood Theatre.